 Branding is not, exclusively, a marketing practice.
 It’s also a customer service practice.
 A management practice.
 An HR practice.
 An R&D practice.
 Even a manufacturing practice.
 Because making a great product that people will talk about is the best form of branding.

 The first thing to do is distinguish between “brand” as a corporate mark or logo, and “brand” as an overriding business concept.

-When business executives talk about “the Nike Brand” or “the Pepsi Brand” with a capital B, they’re not referring to the logo.
-They’re referring to something more wholistic.
+When business executives talk about “the Nike Brand” with a capital B, they’re not referring to the logo or to the “Just Do It” tagline.
+They’re referring to something more holistic.
 More conceptual.
-And far bigger than just design elements.
+And far bigger than just design or advertising.

 This, from Wikipedia: “A brand is a symbolic construct created within the minds of people and consists of all the information and expectations associated with a product or service.”

 “Symbolic Construct” seems a bit academic to me.
 How about “gut feeling.”
 Or “mental concept.”

 Or this simplified definition, from Alan Adamson’s great book, BrandSimple: “A brand is what your product or service stands for in people’s minds.
 Brands live in your head… Mental associations that get stirred up when you think of a particular car or camera or watch or pair of jeans.”

 A brand is the most valuable piece of real estate in the world; the corner of someone’s mind.
 You need two things in order to occupy that valuable space:

 - An idea.